-The asteroids are a group of small rocky bodies orbiting the sun in relatively circular orbits.
-(In comparison, comets are small icy bodies orbiting the sun in highly elliptical orbits.)
+The asteroids are a group of small rocky bodies orbiting the Sun in relatively circular orbits.
+(In comparison, comets are small icy bodies orbiting the Sun in highly elliptical orbits.)
 The number of asteroids currently identified is something on the order of 200,000 but only about half of these are in orbits that are known with enough certainty to receive an official catalog entry in the Minor Planet Center Orbit Database (MPCORB).
-The vast majority of asteroids lie in the region between the orbits of mars and jupiter known as the main asteroid belt.
+The vast majority of asteroids lie in the region between the orbits of Mars and Jupiter known as the main asteroid belt.
 The graph below shows the distribution of asteroids in the densest part of this region.
 The values highlighted in red show orbital radii for which there are few or even no corresponding asteroids.
 The values highlighted in blue show the effective edges of this part of the main belt.
-These features were discovered by the American astronomer Daniel Kirkwood (1814–1895) in the Nineteenth Century and are now known as Kirkwood gaps.
+These features were discovered by the American astronomer Daniel Kirkwood (1814–1895) in the 19th century and are now known as Kirkwood gaps.

 Using a statistical or spreadsheet application determine…

 - the radii of all possible resonant orbits that can be generated using the numbers 1 through 9